zzz127011/Cooking-with-Liuchang/README.md

 **Finally refrence the Java file from the main folder, play with the code for more on that.**

-This can kind of method can only be used to call the man method, but it should be enough for the games, just need to make a lot of Java files.
+This can kind of method can only be used to call the main method, but it should be enough for the games, just need to make a lot of Java files.